dsolesvik/library/docs/pilots/omdb.md

     <li>Requested Flight Level</li>
     <li>Destination</li>
     <li>Standard Instrument Departure (and departure speed if unable to comply with SID minimum speed restrictions)</li>
+    <li>Current Departure ATIS Information</li>
     <li>Aircraft routing via M318 to report crossing level for GABKO if below FL150</li>
 </ul>

+#### Datalink Clearance (DCL)
+The preferred method for obtaining your clearance is through datalink.
+To request clearance via Hoppie datalink, send your request to **OMDB**.
+Please note that logging on to the station is not required.
+No readback is necessary.

+#### Voice Clearance
+In Dubai, if datalink clearances are unavailable, voice clearances will be provided.
+These will be brief, covering only your Standard Instrument Departure (SID), initial climb, and squawk code.
+Ensure you have the latest departure ATIS information before proceeding.

+!!! example
+    **Pilot**: "Dubai Delivery, good evening, UAE1GP, Boeing 777-300ER, stand A8, requesting FL360, to Nice, NABIX3F departure, with information F on board."

+    **Controller**: "UAE1GP, information F correct, cleared to Nice via the NABIX3F departure, maintain altitude 4000ft, squawk 0542."

+    **Pilot**: "UAE1GP, readback is correct, QNH 1004, report ready for push and start"

+!!! warning
+    Clearance delivery will not provide push and start clearance.
+However, remain on the clearance delivery frequency; do not switch to the ground frequency on your own.
+You must report fully ready on the delivery frequency—this includes having the jetway disconnected, tug connected, and chocks removed.
+Delivery will advise when to switch to the appropriate ground frequency, based on the current airport departure rate.

+#### Airport Collaborative Decision Making (A-CDM)
+Dubai has implemented **A**irport **C**ollaborative **D**ecision **M**aking (**A-CDM**) procedures to ensure efficient operations and reduce time spent at the holding point.
+Pilots are required to adhere to assigned A-CDM times.
+When A-CDM procedures are in effect, this will be announced in the ATIS.
+Pilots should set their **T**arget **O**ff **B**lock **T**ime (**TOBT**) and update it whenever their estimate changes by more than 5 minutes using the [VATMENA vACDM Pilot Interface](https://vacdm.vatsim.me), aiding controllers in departure planning.

+If you are unfamiliar with A-CDM procedures, please refer to our A-CDM pilot guide (coming soon™).

+### Push & Start
+Once clearance delivery releases you to the designated ground frequency, pilots may request push and start clearance.
+Upon initial contact, the ground controller may provide various types of pushback instructions.
+Pilots must ensure they can comply with these instructions; if unable, they must inform the ground controller.

+Pushback clearances will specify a direction to face, such as West or East, and a particular taxiway to push onto.

+!!! info
+    The IniBuilds Dubai GSX profile (available through IniManager) includes most of the pushback clearances you can expect.
+If you don't have this profile installed, ensure you can follow the pushback instructions using the GSX Quick Edit option.

+!!! example
+    **Controller**: "UAE4CK, push and start is approved face west onto taxiway Z."

+!!! warning
+    If pilots are unable to commence pushback within 2-3 minutes, the pushback clearance may be revoked, and slot times will be recalculated.

+#### Pushback Types
+##### Standard Pushback
+Diagram soon™

+##### Long Pushback
+Diagram soon™

+##### Short Pushback
+Diagram soon™

+##### Abeam Stand Pushback
+Diagram soon™

+### Taxi
+#### Standard Intersection Departures
+For the purposes of takeoff performance planning the standard departure taxiways are:

+* 12R - K3/K4/K5
+* 12L - M1C/N1C
+* 30R - M13A/M14A
+* 30L - K15A/M18A

+Crews should base their performance calculations on departure from standard departure points from the notified runway in use if there is no restriction to payload.

+ATC may tactically use a different departure point nearer the runway end based on the traffic situation.

+#### Runway 30s Configuration
+Diagram soon™

+#### Runway 12s Configuration
+Diagram soon™

+### Take-off

+#### Minimum Runway Occupancy
+On receipt of a line-up clearance pilots shall ensure, complying with safety and standard operating procedures, that they are able to line-up on the runway as soon as the preceding aircraft has commenced take-off roll.

+Wherever possible, pilots are encouraged to conduct a rolling takeoff to minimise runway occupancy time.

+#### Reduced Runway Separation Minima (RRSM)